gcalderone/GModelFit.jl/docs/src/multifit.md

 Fitting multiple datasets simultaneously may provide tighter constraints on the best fit parameters under the assumption that the models are somehow related, i.e. that their parameters are constrained (or *patched*).

-To perform a multi-dataset fitting we should create one `Model` for each dataset in the usual way, collect them in a `MultiModel` object, and define patch constraints among models.
+To perform a multi-dataset fitting we should create one `Model` for each dataset in the usual way, collect them in a `Vector{Model}`, and define patch constraints among models.
 The following example shows how to fit two Gaussian curves under the hypotesis that the center and normalization parameters are the same:
 ```@example abc
 using GFit

-# Create domain, individual models and the MultiModel container
+# Create domain, individual models and the Vector{Model} container
 dom = Domain(-5.:5)
 model1 = Model(dom, GFit.Gaussian(1, 0., 1.))
 model2 = Model(dom, GFit.Gaussian(1, 0., 1.))